The OYB 7-Way Bag!

 It also has a small outside pocket (where I keep my whole bike tool-kit) that's 2" x 4" x 6", or .7L (50 cu in), for 5.3L total bag capacity (300 cu in).
 Weighs about 14 oz.

-Now, I make these bags out of rare surplus military shoulder bags---by modifying the d-rings, adding the straps, attaching the OYB patch and adding any of the many Options---and by rescuing and re-purposing this already very rare bag away from oblivion in the first place.
+Now, I make these bags out of rare surplus military shoulder bags -- by modifying the d-rings, sewing buttonholes, sewing on attachment points, adding the straps, attaching the OYB patch and adding any other option.
+This transformation rescues and re-purposes this rare bag away from oblivion.

 Two Logo Patch Options!
 OYB panniers and bags now come by default with a leather logo patch riveted on.
 Note: the patch in most pics is light-tan, but after a week of sun your patch (and your straps) will deepen to a rich and lovely tone.
 Also, the patch can function as a blinky-light strap -- just clip your light onto it.
 Or, if you prefer, I can glue on an embroidered patch instead, if you add a note telling me to do so.
 So, you can either go classy or colorful!

 As Seen on TV!
 (9/09) Ed Wardle in his National Geographic TV series "Alone in the Wild" uses one of these bags!
-Check it out in the pic below! http://channel.nationalgeographic.com/channel/alone-in-the-wild-week-3-videos
+Check it out in the pic below! channel.nationalgeographic.com/channel/alone-in-the-wild-week-3-videos

-"Tight to the Saddle" Stick Mount Option!
-If you'll mostly use this as a saddlebag then you really should get this option, as it makes for a really sweet saddlebag.
-For an extra $15 (order-button below) we'll sew button-holes at the back of the bag and include a whittled/sawn hardwood dowel (6.5" x 5/8") with end-notches so you can do a Carradice-style installation on a saddle with bag-loops.
-Your 3 straps also get extra holes punched in them.
+"Tight to the Saddle" Stick Mount!
+Your bag works great both as a shoulderbag AND as a bike bag.
+For every bag we sew buttonholes at the back and include a whittled and sawn hardwood dowel (6.5" x 5/8") with end-notches so you can do a Carradice-style installation on a saddle with bag-loops.
 (See pics below.)
-Without the stick, it uses what I call a "jiffy mount" -- it's easy/on off but it droops and sways some, and can rattle (without tape padding).
+It can be used on a saddle without the stick, but that's what I call a "jiffy mount" -- it's easy/on off but it droops and sways some, and can rattle (without tape padding).
 The stick mount holds a bag high, tight, and trim.
-It lets a bag open easy and wide.
-The default is for a Brooks-type saddle with loops.
-If you just want to mount it to rails then let me know!
+It lets the bag open easy and wide.
 So, to install the stick, you thread each strap thru a button-hole, thru a saddle loop/rail and back inside the bag where you buckle it around an end of the stick.

 Stick-Mount For Small Bikes or Canti/Centerpulls: If you have a FRAME UNDER 54cm IN SIZE, let me know in a special side note!
 Also, if you have centerpull or cantilever brakes and you think the bag will rub the cable, let me know, too.
 It's often not an issue, depending on your particular set-up or if you have a large frame.
 Just look at the pics.

 Top Straps Option!
-For an extra $15 I'll rivet straps to the top of the flap to boost the stash capacity of your bag.
+For an extra $15 I'll rivet straps to the top of the flap to boost the cargo capacity of your bag.
 (See pics below.)
 Just click this button:

 Money Back Guarantee & Warranty If you don't like your Bag, return it for a refund (less shipping) in a week.
 If something breaks untowardly, I can send you a part if it's easy to replace, or you send it back and I'll do the repair and, again, if it failed too soon I'll pay for Parcel Post shipping back to you.
 Otherwise, if it's normal wear'n'tear you can pay the postage back, if you would, please.
 These items are tough.
 I've only heard of a couple breaks out of hundreds sent out.
 They've all been readily fixed by the customer so far, so I haven't had any repair returns yet.